NeonTowel/cloud-vm-autoshutdown/README.md

 The auto-shutdown app monitor the system load and user activity on a Linuxx VM.
 If the system remains idle for a specified period, the app initiate a shutdown sequence.
 This helps to save resources and reduce costs by turning off unused VMs.

+## Supported Linux distributions

+The script should work reliably on common Linux distributions where the `/proc` filesystem, `iproute2`, `util-linux`, and basic `GNU utilities` (coreutils) are available.
+This includes distributions like `Ubuntu`, `Debian`, `CentOS`, `Fedora`, and their derivatives.

+For further compatibility, ensure the availability of these utilities and their correct paths if scripts use absolute paths for execution on specialized or minimal environments.

 ## Functionality

 Core features: